divyanshshekhar/MagicRenamer/README.md

 1> Open command prompt (for Windows)
 2> cd to (goto) the bin folder where MagicRenamer.jar is kept.
 3> Type 'run' and hit Enter.
 Note: skip the quotes (').
 4> Follow the on-screen instructions.
 It will ask you for the path where files to be renamed are kept along with the renaming criteria i.e. the modifications you want to make.

+Editing source code-
+If you don't create any sub folders, feel free to compile, document and export to jar using compile.bat, document.bat and export.bat respectively.
+Note - You need to run compile.bat before using document.bat or export.bat.

 Contribute-
 Help me improve this opens source project.
 All the source code are on GitHub.
 See all my open source projects (including Magic Renamer) on my GitHub profile at https://github.com/divyanshshekhar